Ilford F.C.: History

-In 1957–58 Ilford were FA Cup Amateur finalists for a fourth time, losing 3–0 to Woking at Wembley Stadium.
+In 1953–54 Ilford won the London Senior Cup again, defeating Hounslow Town 2–0 in the final.
+In 1957–58 they were FA Cup Amateur finalists for a fourth time, losing 3–0 to Woking at Wembley Stadium.
 Another appearance in the FA Cup first round the following season ended with a 3–1 defeat at Norwich City.
 In 1973–74 the club reached the final of the last edition of the FA Amateur Cup, losing 4–1 to Bishop's Stortford at Wembley.
 The following season the club reached the second round of the FA Cup, losing 2–0 at home to Southend United.

 With plans in place to build a new ground in Fairlop, Ilford moved to Leytonstone's Granleigh Road ground in 1977.
 However, land development tax from the sale of their Lynn Road ground had not been considered in the budget and the club were left with insufficient funds to build a new ground.
 Instead they merged with Leytonstone in 1979 to form Leytonstone/Ilford.
 The new club later merged with Walthamstow Avenue to form Redbridge Forest, who in turn merged with Dagenham to form the modern Dagenham & Redbridge.

 Ilford Football Club was resurrected as a separate entity in 1987.
 They joined Division One of the Spartan League in 1988.
 However, issues including a lack of finance, manpower and home ground led to the club leaving the league in 1990.
 Although they returned in 1993, they left at the end of the 1993–94 season.
 After a further two seasons in abeyance, the club joined the Essex Senior League in 1996.
 They were Essex Senior League runners-up in 2003–04, earning promotion to Division Two of the Isthmian League.
 They won Division Two at the first attempt, and were promoted to the Eastern Division of the Southern League.

-After a single season in the Southern League, Ilford were transferred back to thdfe Isthmian League, joining Division One North.
+After a single season in the Southern League, Ilford were transferred back to the Isthmian League, joining Division One North.
 They finished in the bottom three for six of the next seven seasons, before being relegated back to the Essex Senior League at the end of the 2012–13 season, in which they had finished bottom of Division One North.
 In June 2017 the club were voted out of the Essex Senior League due to the non-payment of fines.
 However, they were readmitted to the league in July following an appeal.